bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 Yeah, no, these are these are all great ideas.
 I mean, these are totally unexplored at this point, but in order to get this in the wild, we'll need solutions for these things.
-So yeah, these are things that we'll have, apps being built on FedEvent we'll have to solve kind of similar to any other system.
+So yeah, these are things that we'll have, apps being built on FediMit we'll have to solve kind of similar to any other system.
 I mean, there could be interesting ways to have the Federation servers be able to relay messages, being able to store metadata.
 It's an interesting option.
 It's like you can kind of think of the servers as like your own private cloud in a sense as long as you can you know there might be some system in order to like request that you can do that but it's it's the federations are like a private cloud you just can't store too much in there right Because you have to have redundant copies and it's a bit of a tragedy of the commons, right?